-L&M Consulting Ltd is an innovative and confidently evolving company inspired by the combined energy and values, but very contrasting experiences and expertise, of its two Directors.
+L&M Consulting Ltd is an innovative, constantly-evolving company inspired by the combined energy and values, but very contrasting experiences and expertise, of its two Directors.

 Through 20 years combined as an academic and consultant sport and performance psychologist, Caroline has had the privilege of researching, teaching and practicing how to address the key and very real-world issues that affect performance.
 Early research of a reigning, but stagnating, World Championship squad, taught Caroline the wide-ranging policy, social and environmental factors within an organisation that can prevent the behavioural changes required for optimal performance, and the need to listen to and work with individuals to remove or overcome the real and perceived barriers.
 Further, she has witnessed the importance of nurturing individual wellbeing if optimal engagement and performance is to be achieved.
 Consequently, throughout her career she has been driven to find holistic and creative ways to promote effective organisational change and to nurture individual excellence.
 Her work with Olympians, national and professional sports squads and performers, and her study, training, and teaching of numerous traditional and modern psychological approaches, has taught her the importance of, and enabled her to find a way, of putting the client(s) at the very centre of the change and development process.
 Her belief is in the power of self-awareness, empowerment, creativity and effective communication; her approach is unassuming, flexible and effective.